Opentrons/opentrons/api/docs/v2/new_modules.rst

          # Load a Temperature Module GEN1 in deck slot 3.
          temperature_module = protocol.load_module('temperature module', 3)

 When you load a module in a protocol, you inform the OT-2 that you want the specified module to be present.
-Even if you don't use the module anywhere else in your protocol, the Opentrons App and the OT-2 won't let your protocol proceed until all modules loaded with ``load_module`` are attached to the OT-2.
+Even if you don't use the module anywhere else in your protocol, the Opentrons App and the OT-2 won't let you start the protocol run until all loaded modules are connected to the OT-2 and powered on.

 .. versionadded:: 2.0